Skip to content

 Usage Advice

 Standard cron uses 5 fields (minute hour day month weekday).
-6-field format adds seconds, and 7-field format adds a year.
+The 6-field format adds seconds at the beginning, the 7-field format adds a numeric year at the end, and day / weekday fields support ? as a no-specific-value placeholder.

 Weekday: 0 = Sunday, 1 = Monday, …, 6 = Saturday; names like MON-FRI also work